-Resolving the fully-dynamic, time-dependent problem of thermochemical mantle convection requires a resolution of the order of a kilometre to capture the physics of plate boundaries, including dislocation creep and yielding (e.g. Stadler et al., 2010).
-Because timedependent, global models with such resolutions are still prohibitively expensive, we instead progressively assimilate boundary conditions derived in million year (Myr) increments from global tectonic reconstructions use a hybrid absolute reference frame, based on a moving hotspot model (O'Neill et al., 2005) for the last 100 Ma, and a true-polar wander corrected paleomagnetic model (Steinberger and Torsvik, 2008) before 100 Ma.
+of a kilometer to capture the physics of plate boundaries, including dislocation creep and yielding (e.g. Stadler et al., 2010).
+Because time-dependent, global models with such resolutions are still prohibitively expensive, we instead progressively assimilate boundary conditions derived in million year (Myr) increments from global tectonic reconstructions modified from Seton et al. (2012).
+These reconstructions use a hybrid absolute reference frame, based on a moving hotspot model (O'Neill et al., 2005) for the last 100 Ma, and a true-polar wander corrected paleomagnetic model (Steinberger and Torsvik, 2008) before 100 Ma.

 Surface velocities are extracted from global reconstructions with continuously closing plates (Gurnis et al., 2012) and imposed as boundary condition in the mantle flow models (Fig. 1A).
 These velocities are exported using GPlates (Boyden et al., 2011) and then linearly interpolated for periods less than 1 Myr.
-We use a half-space cooling model to build a global thermal field of the lithosphere for each plate reconstruction that we test.
+We use a halfspace cooling model to build a global thermal field of the lithosphere for each plate reconstruction that we test.
 In addition to the age of the ocean lithosphere implied by the tectonic reconstruction, we use the tectonothermal age of the continental lithosphere (Artemieva, 2006) simplified to three age bins (Fig. 1A).
-This global thermal structure of the lithosphere, assimilated to a depth of 64 km, is merged with the dynamically evolving temperature field (see Matthews et al., 2011, for more details), except in areas that have undergone kinematically-imposed plate deformation (see below).
+This global thermal structure of the lithosphere, assimilated to a depth of 64 km, is merged with the dynamically evolving temperature field (see, Matthews et al., 2011, for more details), except in areas that have undergone kinematically-imposed plate deformation (see below).
 This progressive assimilation of the thermal lithosphere (Fig. 1B) allows us to limit the development of Rayleigh-Taylor instabilities, and to control the surface heat flux as well as the topography of rigid plates.

 Finally, in order for our viscous simulations to capture subduction asymmetry and trench roll-back and other aspects of subduction zones, we build a global model of the shallow thermal structure of slabs based on the location and polarity of subduction zones in the reconstructions.
 The shallow thermal structure of slabs (to 350 km depth) dipping 45° in the mantle, derived from the age of the subducting oceanic lithosphere, is merged with the dynamically evolving temperature field at each time step (see Bower et al., 2013, for more detail).
-In addition, we ensure that subducting slabs appearing during the modelled period are progressively inserted into the upper mantle, using the age of appearance and the convergence defined for each subduction zone.
-The slab assimilation attempts to minimise the difference between the slab buoyancy flux in the upper mantle and that predicted by the plate reconstruction.
+In addition, we ensure that subducting slabs appearing during the modeled period are progressively inserted into the upper mantle, using the age of appearance and the convergence defined for each subduction zone.
+The slab assimilation attempts to minimize the difference between the slab buoyancy flux in the upper mantle and that predicted by the plate reconstruction.